 Institutions as a special type of social convention (e.g. those that are self-policing):

-Frank Dobbin argues that sociologists use the “institution” to refer to “particular conventions, some defined by law and some by tradition” (link).
-He further suggests that these provide “behavioral scripts” that are “tied to social roles” (see definitions above) and that they also influence behaviour “by representing the relationships among things in the world”.
+Frank Dobbin argues that sociologists use the term “institution” to refer to “particular conventions, some defined by law and some by tradition” (link).
+He suggests that they provide “behavioral scripts” that are “tied to social roles” (also see definitions above) and that they also influence behaviour “by representing the relationships among things in the world”.
 These conventions and associated ‘cognitive schemas’ are argued to “make sense within a wider institutional framework, be it rational or religious or mystical” (p.4).

 Mary Douglas in her book How Institutions Think also views institutions as a special kind of social convention but grounds her theory in what she terms a “sociological view of cognition” (p.ix).
 Douglas argues that institutions must contain “a parallel cognitive convention to sustain it” which provides answers to the question “Why do you do it like this?” (p.46-7).
 Moreover, she contends that a social convention only becomes truly institutionalised when the convention and its rationale are perceived to “fit with the nature of the universe” (p.46), i.e. they’re aligned with deeper ontological beliefs or assumptions.